242: No Such Thing As The Ancient Monty Python Dynasty

 It's a journey into a visual thing, isn't it?

-God, imagine you're like you're about to break the record and suddenly instead of a nine, there's Claudia Schiffer, and you're like, oh, God, what number was that meant to be?
+Imagine you're like to break the record and suddenly instead of a nine, there's Claudia Schiffer, and you're like, oh, God, what number was that meant to be?
+She's definitely a nine.

 But I think people's memories used to be better, right?
+So in

-So in ancient Greece and ancient Rome, like the way the Iliad and the Odyssey were passed down was, we assume, just orally, over hundreds of years.
+ancient Greece and ancient Rome, like the way the Iliad and the Odyssey were passed down was, we assume, just orally, over hundreds of years.

-And, you know, it's this is stuff that would take about 20 hours to read out, I think, the Iliad or the Odyssey.
+And, you know, this is stuff that would take about 20 hours to read out, I think, the Iliad or the Odyssey.
+And yet, people were able to memorize it, and there's some repetition.

+But generally, people were really good at that.
 And the idea is that when you're remembering one of these stories, you're basically doing that walkthrough, aren't you?

 You're walking through the story and you're going to all these different places, and that's how they remember it by using the same technique.
+Yeah.

 And the person who found that, actually, there's this really cool guy called Milman Parry, who was a Homeric scholar, and he was the person who founded the whole idea of oral tradition.

-So, if you ever hear someone talk about the oral tradition of passing stuff down, he invented that.
+So if you ever hear someone talk about the oral tradition of passing stuff down, he invented that.
+It was in the 1930s he was working.

-It was in the 1930s, he was working, and he went to Russia and he found some Slavic people who were still passing down stuff through oral traditions and they had poems that they would recite that were tens of thousands of lines long about, for instance, Franz Ferdinand's assassination or something.
+And they had poems that they would recite that were tens of thousands of lines long about, for instance, Franz Ferdinand's assassination or something.

-And so he developed this whole theory, but he never got to complete it because he accidentally killed himself when he was unloading a suitcase at his mother-in-law's house and a loaded gun in there fired into him.
+And so he developed this whole theory, but he never got to complete it because he accidentally killed himself when he was unloading a suitcase at his mother-in-law's house, and a loaded gun in there fired into him.

 Oh, what?